OlivetKMC/OlivetKMC/README.md

 - 👋 Hi, I’m @OlivetKMC
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Machine Leanring/Data Science
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on any Data Science Project
 - 📫 How to reach me ...
 Adetolaolivet2018@gmail.com